 But there’s more to it than just easily being able to pay for things you need.
 Achieving financial freedom is also about being able to do what you want with your life.

 You don’t have to stay in that soul-sucking job you hate just because it pays well.
-You have the freedom to do what you love, even if it pays less (or doesn’t pay anything at all).
+You have the financial independence to do what you love, even if it pays less (or doesn’t pay anything at all).

 It’s about the ability to make daily decisions without having to stress about money.
 It’s about being able to make major life decisions without them having a huge impact on your finances, because you’re prepared for pretty much anything financially.